Funded early education for two year olds

 Your child will continue to receive a funded place until they start school even if your circumstances change.

-You should apply as early as possible during the term your child has their second birthday to allow sufficient time to process your application and find suitable childcare.
+You should apply after the half term holiday of the term your child has their second birthday to allow sufficient time to process your application and find suitable childcare.

 The funded place will provide a valuable experience for your child.
 They will be encouraged by a carer to learn through play.
 Your child will have fun in a safe and nurturing environment.
 It will help them to socialise and make friends.